 - Was smuggled across the ocean

-- Got snuck into the frontlines in a box of oranges
+- Got snuck into the frontlines in a crate of oranges

-- Ate some secret documents and was arrested for treason
+- Ate some secret documents and was imprisoned for treason

 - Got trench foot

-- Came back home a decorated war hero!
+- Was promoted to the rank of sergeant and came back home a decorated war hero!

-This charming true story follows Sergeant Billy from his small prairie town to the trenches of World War I and back, through harrowing moments, sad moments, moments of camaraderie and moments of celebration.
+This charming true story follows Sergeant Billy from his small prairie town in Saskatchewan to the trenches of World War I and back, through harrowing moments but also moments of camaraderie and celebration.
 This unforgettable goat and the platoon that loved him will capture your heart!

 Themes: military, world war I, service animal, true story, biography, historical

 - Click here to invite the author to your school to present this book!

 - Click here to order this book!